 Lay the assembled skimmer on the bottom of the basin with the flexible joint at the inlet of the barrel pipe.
+Ensure the schedule 40 connecting pipe is at least 1.5 times the depth the skimmer should operate.
 Attach the flexible joint to the barrel pipe and position the skimmer over the excavated pit or support.
 Be sure to attach a rope to the skimmer and anchor it to the side of the basin.
 This will be used to pull the skimmer to the side for maintenance.